Medications with Ocular Risks

 Fingolimod (Gilenya)

 Used to most commonly to treat multiple sclerosis (MS); has been associated with macular edema.
-A baseline eye examination is recommended as well as 3 to 4 months after starting treatment or if vision changes are noticed.
+A baseline eye examination is recommended as well as 3 to 4 months after starting a treatment or if vision changes are noticed.

 Hydroxychloroquine/Chloroquine (Plaquenil)